List of Coronation Street characters introduced in 2011: DC Moore

 Detective Constable Moore, played by Pooja Shah, is a police officer investigating the attack on Tracy Barlow (Kate Ford) on New Year's Eve.
-Moore is first seen at the hospital speaking to Tracy's mother Deirdre (Anne Kirkbride) and stepfather Ken (William Roache) and questions them about a motive for the attack to which Deirdre implicates Steve McDonald (Simon Gregson).
+Moore is first seen at the hospital speaking to Tracy's mother Deirdre (Anne Kirkbride) and stepfather Ken (William Roache).
+She questions them about a motive for the attack on Tracy, to which Deirdre implicates Steve McDonald (Simon Gregson).
 Moore and her colleague DC Redfern (Paul Warriner) go to The Rovers Return and question Steve about his whereabouts on the night of the attack.
 Steve gives them an account of his movements and denies being Tracy's attacker.
 They later question Nick Tilsley (Ben Price), Gail McIntyre (Helen Worth) and David Platt (Jack P. Shepherd) to see if they are involved.
 Moore and Redfern come across Norris Cole and Mary Taylor (Malcolm Hebden and Patti Clare) in the street and ask Norris for information.
 Norris implicates Becky McDonald (Katherine Kelly) as a potential suspect when he reveals that she and Tracy had a fight on Christmas Day in The Rovers.
 Following their new lead, Moore and Redfern pay the Rovers another visit and question Becky.
-Tracy accuses Becky, Becky is subsequently arrested for GBH and denies attacking Tracy.
+Tracy accuses Becky, and Becky is subsequently arrested for GBH and denies attacking Tracy.
 After Claire Peacock (Julia Haworth) confesses to the attack, Moore and Redfern release her on bail.
 The following night Moore and Redfern return to the Street to re-arrest Claire after making their enquiries.
 They fall for a decoy as residents help Claire escape.